Riggs Road Line: History

+On June 17, 2012, Route R2 was changed to operate along 23rd Avenue, and University Boulevard before resuming its regular route along Riggs Road to serve the Lewisdale neighborhood, which replaced the R3 which was shortened to terminate at Prince George's Plaza.
+Service to Prince George's Plaza was discontinued and replaced by TheBus Route 18.
+Route R5 was also discontinued and replaced by additional R1 and R2 service.

 On December 30, 2018, WMATA announced a proposal to make changes to the R2 routing.

 One proposal was to extend the R2 beyond Calverton to Muirkirk station on the MARC Camden Line or to Greenbelt station discontinuing the Calverton loop.

 The second proposal was to eliminate the segment of Route R2 service 23rd Avenue in Lewisdale and discontinue the R1 completely to create a more direct route for the R2 and to simplify the line.
 The discontinued segments in Lewisdale would be replaced by a rerouted route F8 and the already running TheBus route 18.
 Route F8 was proposed to make all stops on the proposed discontinued route R2 service in Lewisdale and discontinue service along Adelphi road.
 If the proposals are made, the R2 would provide a more direct route to Calverton or Fort Totten for customer convenience with the R1 being discontinued due to it being a duplication of the R2.

 Other proposals mentioned that weren't considered were the following: